 How much will CLIC cost?

-To build the first stage of the accelerator is estimated to cost about 50% more than the cost for the LHC.
-Most of this cost is in excavating the tunnels and caverns, and in the two-beam modules.
+To build the first stage of the accelerator is estimated to cost about 30% more than the cost for the LHC.
+Most of this cost is in excavating the tunnels, installing general services, in the main- and drive-beam production and in the two-beam modules.
 The LHC construction cost was comparatively cheap because it used, to a large extent, the pre-existing LEP tunnels and infrastructure.
-To build a detector for CLIC is estimated to cost approximately the same as each of the LHC experiments ATLAS or CMS.
+To build a detector for CLIC is estimated to cost approximately the same as one of the LHC experiments ATLAS or CMS.
 Most of the detector cost is in the calorimeters, the superconducting coil and the yoke.

 When will CLIC be built?